OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/10 February 2018.md

 - Sociopolitical events mirror the dynamic of **Nazi Germany**, with a planned elimination of a group possessing higher potential or light.

 ---

+## Notable Warnings or Predictions

+- Radical ideologies aim to eliminate true Semites—this echoes Nazi Germany.
+- The next Nazi-Jew scenario is playing out; identities should now be obvious.
+- “Help is on the way” includes but is not limited to Jordan Peterson; more dramatic help is implied.
+- Watch out for many anomalies related to neurofeedback and other energetic work.
+- Retro PK is real; time can be violated through consciousness collapsing wave possibilities.

+---